duckies/cop4053-website/content/en/posts/week-3.md

 This week was used setting up a rudimentary play space for testing the core functionalities we were needing.
 The flooring is to include a pattern for each zone that seemed well-supported by the tilemap feature.
 With some temporary assets we also tested the different camera views and angles for an isomorphic feel while the player moves.

 ### Will
+Since we had a general idea of the mechanics we wanted to incorporate into the game, I spent some time doing designs for each of the basic items and writing out generally how they should function.
+I honestly was really busy this week, so I didn’t get much more than that done.

 ### Quynh
 This week I followed some tutorials on setting up tilings and character's sprites.
 I set up a temporary grass tile and a main scene to get use to Unity as well as committing changes to Perforce.